This 30-minute one pot Lasagna Soup is freezer-friendly, and can also be made in the slow cooker or Instant Pot – it’s comfort in a bowl!

 - Ricotta cheese – this is just used for topping, so feel free to leave it out if you don’t have any on hand.

-- Parsley – I use this for garnish, but fresh basil would also be nice here; the garnishes are optional.
+- Parsley – I use this for garnish, but fresh basil or oregano would also be nice if you feel like adding fresh herbs.

 How to make lasagna soup